seeker25/bcregistry-sre/gcp/terraform/docs/README.md

 `environment_custom_roles.auto.tfvars`

-  2) environments - a list of environments with theier corresponding environment_custom_roles
+  2) environments - a list of environments with their corresponding environment_custom_roles

     environment_custom_roles   # List of custom roles shared across all projects in the environment title                    # Name of the custom IAM role